 - Save the result of the coverage calculation as an interactive web page or as a raster image

-- Flexibly adjust the layers on the base map, show custom vector layers
+- Flexible adjusting of the layers on the base map and show custom vector layers

 - SRTM-3 dataset is used as a digital terrain model.
 Data sources: USGS EarthExplorer site

 - Landcover model with the different types of clutter (dense urban, urban, suburban, open land, water, and trees/forest).
-Landcover model was created based on OpenStreetMap (www.openstreetmap.org) и Global Forest Change (www.earthenginepartners.appspot.com) projects; Built-in RadioPlanner a simple and easy to use Clutter Editor will allow the user to prepare their own clutter model based on new satellite imagery
+The landcover model was created based on OpenStreetMap (www.openstreetmap.org), Global Forest Change (www.earthenginepartners.appspot.com) projects, and Built-in RadioPlanner.
+A simple and easy to use Clutter Editor will allow the user to prepare their own clutter model based on new satellite imagery.

-- Any kinds of basemaps—both common (such as OpenStreetMap, OpenTopoMap, etc.) and custom ones
+- Any kind of base map—both common (such as OpenStreetMap, OpenTopoMap, etc.) and custom ones.

 Received Power Uplink